|

 His theory, however, lacks credibility even among Sanger's own case studies.
 Although a situation in which working parents share responsibilities at home may be ideal, many families are still dependent upon the mother as the primary homemaker.
 This can create additional stress for the mother, which in turn may be reflected in her children.

+Another weakness is the author's assumption that the reader has attained a certain level of affluence, working by choice rather than from economic necessity.
 His belief that a child whose mother works is better off than a child raised by a stay-at-home mom may provide reassurance to those already convinced, but there is considerable evidence to the contrary, doubts which this book does nothing to dispel.

 LET'S GROW!
 72 GARDENING ADVENTURES WITH CHILDREN by Linda Tilgner, Storey Communications, 208 pages